meedan/check/README.md

 ## DO NOT USE IN PRODUCTION!
 THIS IS ONLY MEANT AS A DEVELOPMENT ENVIRONMENT.

+- Updated information (only to Meedan Dev team) : #check-dev quick reference document in Slack #check-dev

 - Install `docker-compose`
 - `git clone --recursive git@github.com:meedan/check-app.git && cd check-app`
 - Configuration - copy and edit the following files: